TiendaNube/standalone-apps/packages/app-template-vite/README.md

 ## Limitations and Considerations

 - It is necessary to rename the `.env-example` file to `.env` in `../../.env-example` and configure the environment variables with the requested values; otherwise, it will not work.
-- If you don't change the redirect URL in the Partners Portal to the port where the project is running, it won't be possible to authenticate the app or access the Product API.
+- If you don't update the redirect URL in the Partners Portal to the port where the project is running, it won't be possible to authenticate the app or access the Product API.
-- For the Product API to work, the app must have the 'write_products' permission.
+- For the Product API to work, the app must have the `write_products` permission.
 - If you install the app in a demo store, it will only be possible to add a maximum of 10 products.
 - We recommend running the `yarn dev` command in the project's root folder.
 Otherwise, if both projects are not running simultaneously, a connection error may occur.